+FANNIE MAE

-\$1,202,026,000 FANNIE MAE CONNECTICUT AVENUE SECURITIES, Series 2016-C05 Notes Due January 2029
+CONNECTICUT AVENUE SECURITIES, Series 2016-C05 Notes Due January 2029

+Offered Notes:

-Offered Notes:The Classes of Notes shown below.
-The Class 2M-2 Notes are Related Combinable and Recombinable Notes ("RCR Notes") and may be exchanged for "Exchangeable Notes," and vice versa, in the combinations set forth on Schedule I. Schedule I also sets forth further combinations of other Classes of RCR Notes and Exchangeable Notes.
-The Offered Notes, the Exchangeable Notes and the other RCR Notes are referred to as the "Notes".Offering Terms:The dealers (each, a "Dealer") named below are offering the Offered NotesClosing Date:On or about August 10, 2016
+The Classes of Notes shown below.
+The Class 2M-2 Notes are Related Combinable and Recombinable Notes ("RCR Notes") and may be exchanged for "Exchangeable Notes," and vice versa, in the combinations set forth on Schedule I also sets forth further combinations of other Classes of RCR Notes and Exchangeable Notes.
+The Offered Notes, the Exchangeable Notes and the other RCR Notes are referred to as the "Notes". s: The dealers (each, a "Dealer") named below are offering the Offered Notes